Returning to the Office (FAQs)

 WCO: Matthew Hammond

-As restrictions are lifted across the country, TPD is welcoming employees back to all our offices, in accordance with CDC, state and local guidelines.
-Although you can come back to the office, you will also have the option to continue to telecommute or work remotely.
-We understand that the pandemic changed people’s lives and schedules significantly which is why TPD will be giving employees the option to gradually return to the office throughout the summer, should you wish to work from a TPD office.
+Although you can work in an office, you will also have the option to continue to telecommute or work remotely.
+We understand that the pandemic changed people’s lives and schedules significantly which is why TPD will be giving employees the option to gradually return to the office.
 As always, there should be open communication with your manager regarding your schedule and your plans to return.
 Some teams might find it beneficial to come into the office on certain days of the week so they can collaborate in person again.
 This should be left up to the leadership on your team.

 TPD has always placed work/life balance at the top of the list when it comes to employee benefits because it fosters a healthier, less stressful workplace and improves employee health and well-being while increasing productivity.
 TPD considers telecommuting and remote work to be viable work arrangements if the employee’s past performance and job description permit it.